vanjohnson879/frontline-cloud-doc/content/tutorials/_includes/run.md

-We're now ready to start load testing on FrontLine.
-To start the simulation we created previously, click on the {{< icon play >}} icon.
+You're now ready to start load testing on FrontLine.
+To start the simulation you've created previously, click on the {{< icon play >}} icon.

 {{< img src="start_simulation.png" alt="Start the simulation" >}}